restake/sui-toolkit/README.md

 # sui-withdrawer

-This tool is designed to facilitate the withdrawal of stake rewards for Sui validator operators.
-It enables operators to easily withdraw their earned tokens and transfer them to an external address of their choice.
+This CLI tool is designed to facilitate the withdrawal of stake rewards on Sui network.
+It enables users to easily withdraw their earned tokens and transfer them to an external address of their choice.

 ## Features

-- Simple and straightforward rewards withdrawal process for validator operators.
+- Simple and straightforward rewards withdrawal process.
 - Support for HashiCorp Vault and plain-text Base64-encoded keys.

 ## Installation